 - Make sure all security cameras are in working order.

 - Power down all computers, including your POS machines.

 - Turn on any night lighting that you have in the store.

 A great daily checklist for your retail store will keep team members focused and on point throughout the day.
-It will also help you identify any problematic areas that need fixing and keep your store running efficiently.
+It will also help you identify any problem areas that need fixing and keep your store running efficiently.

-To learn more how your point of sale can help, start a free trial with KORONA.
+To learn more about how your point of sale can help, start a free trial with KORONA.
 Our software automates your business’s operations, so you have less to worry about.
 Click below to get started!